 If a student realizes they can no longer meet the requirements of a course, they may withdraw from the course after the add/drop period.
-To do so, the student must initiate the withdrawal with the instructor prior to the published deadline to receive a grade of "W".
+To do so, the student must initiate the withdrawal with the instructor prior to the published withdrawal deadline to receive a grade of "W".
 A grade of "W" does not negatively impact the Grade Point Average (GPA), but it may negatively impact a student's financial aid, causing the student to owe money to the College.
 Withdrawal deadlines are published in the Academic Calendar which can be found on the College's website.
 Please discuss your withdrawal with your instructor and a financial aid counselor before completing the process.

-If a student stops attending a class and exceeds the number of absences allowed prior to the withdrawal date, they will be withdrawn by their instructor and will receive a grade of "WA".
+If a student stops attending a class and exceeds the number of absences allowed prior to the withdrawal deadline, they will be withdrawn by their instructor and will receive a grade of "WA".
 A grade of "WA" does not negatively impact the GPA, but it may negatively impact a student's financial aid, causing the student to owe money to the College.
-Students who attend class after the withdrawal deadline will receive a grade of (A, B, C, D, or F).
-Students who do not attend class after the withdrawal deadline will receive a grade of "WF".
+Students who do not attend at all after the withdrawal deadline will receive a grade of "WF".
+Students who attend any days after the withdrawal deadline will receive the grade earned (A, B, C, D, F, or I).
 Please familiarize yourself with the attendance policy and remember it is best to complete a student-initiated withdrawal if necessary.